twbs/blog/src/_posts/2021-01-19-bootstrap-icons-4.6.0.md

 ### Highlights

 - Tooltips and popovers can have custom clases via `customClass` option.
-- Spinners now slow down when `prefers-reduced-motion` is enabled.
+- For improved accessibiliy, spinners now slow down when `prefers-reduced-motion` is enabled.
 - v4.x docs are now built on Hugo for easier maintenance and backports from v5.x.
 - Darkened `background-color` of `.dropdown-item` for improved hover state contrast, and ligthened the disabled `.dropdown-item` `color`.
 - Improved alignment of form validation tooltips.